pvasek/kudu-wiki/Continuous-deployment.md

 ## From the Azure portal

-The Azure portal makes it easy to set up continuous deployment from GitHub, Bitbucket or Codeplex.
+The Azure portal makes it easy to set up continuous deployment from GitHub or Bitbucket.

 This documents discusses what happens under the cover.
-Inmost cases you don't need to worry about this.
-It may be useful to set up continuous deployment from a git host that the portal doesn't directly support.
+In most cases you don't need to worry about this.
+It may be useful to set up continuous deployment from a git host that the portal doesn't directly support, like GitLab.

-Steps to set up continuous deployment from an externally hosted repo (e.g. GitHub/CodePlex/Bitbucket):
+Steps to set up continuous deployment from an externally hosted repo (e.g. GitHub/Bitbucket/GitLab):

-## Getting the hook URL
+## Create an Azure Website with local git enabled

+When setting things up manually as described here, you'll need to enable the 'Local Git repository' option in the portal for your site.
+Even though you will in fact set up continuous deployment, this is the closest option that allows things to work.

+## Set up a Web Hook so Kudu gets notified when a deployment happens

-The hook URL is the /deploy path on the Kudu service.
+The hook URL is the `/deploy path` on the Kudu service.
 So it looks like `https://mysite.scm.azurewebsites.net/deploy`.
 But since the service uses basic auth, you need to pass the creds in the URL.
 Typically, you'll want to use the site-level credentials here and not the user credentials (see [[Deployment-credentials]]).
 So the full URL will look like `https://$mysite:BigRandomPassword@mysite.scm.azurewebsites.net/deploy`

-Note that you can also obtain this URL from the Azure Portal under the Configure tab, in the Deployment Trigger Url field.
+The easiest way to get this URL is to directly copy it from the Azure Portal.
+You'll find it in the Configure tab, in the Deployment Trigger Url field.

-Once you have the URL, you can set it as a GitHub/CodePlex/Bitbucket hook, either via OAuth, or manually from those sites.
+Once you have the URL, you can set it as a GitHub/Bitbucket/GitLab hook.

-The hook expects a POST request, and supports the payload from those various sites (which are all different).

-## Giving the private key to the Kudu service
+## For private repos, set up a deploy key

-If the repo is private, you will also need to set up an SSH key.
+If the repo is private, you will also need to set up an SSH 'deploy key' on GitHub/Bitbucket/GitLab.

-The public key is given to GitHub/Bitbucket, either manually or through their OAuth API.

-The private key is given to the Kudu service.
-This can be done in two ways:
+This can be done using the following steps:

-### Using the REST API

- using the PUT `/sshkey` REST API.
-The supported key format is privacy enhanced mail (PEM).
-Since Kudu runs as a service (no interactive), make sure the private key PEM is not encrypted with `passphrase`.
-The ssh-keygen command, by default, will solicit passphrase, do leave it blank.

-One possible way to call the REST API is using curl. e.g.

-    curl --user username 'https://yoursite.scm.azurewebsites.net/sshkey' -X PUT --upload-file /c/users/me/.ssh/id_rsa

-### Manually over ftp (this is probably simpler)

-You need to copy two files over FTP (see [[Accessing-files-via-ftp]] and [[File-structure-on-azure]]).

-At the root, create a .ssh folder (i.e. .ssh is a sibling to the site folder) and create two files.

-The first is named config (so `.ssh\config`) and should contain exactly:

-    HOST *
-    	  StrictHostKeyChecking no

-The second is `id_rsa` and contains, your private key, e.g.

-    -----BEGIN RSA PRIVATE KEY-----
-    MIIEoAIBAAKCAQEAxFkKAmZSruEVhq4g0LsDTBiKe/FXYcy1dzi/eHd4Cw32bq9H
-    EpUBFrMykK3TVc/pdL9PVD/oq3ikvAkDeZFYUDMso4vvMf5/FfmU2oCwRaESF545
-    etc...
-    -----END RSA PRIVATE KEY-----

-## Deleting the repository

-You can do this from the Dashboard page on the Azure portal.

-As an alternative, you can run the following curl command, using the same username/password that you use for git deployment:

-    curl --user yourusername -X DELETE https://yoursitename.scm.azurewebsites.net/live/scm
+- Take the full deploy URL above, and replace `/deploy` with `/api/sshkey?ensurePublicKey=1`.
+So it'll look like `https://$mysite:BigRandomPassword@mysite.scm.azurewebsites.net/api/sshkey?ensurePublicKey=1`
+- Run `curl` on this URL, which returns an SSH public key.
+It's returned as a JSON string, so you'll need to remove the quotes.
+It should look like `ssh-rsa AAAAB3NzaC1etc...`
+- Set this string as a 'deploy key' on your GitHub/Bitbucket/GitLab repository.

+## Test that everything works

+The easiest way to test it is to got to GitHub/Bitbucket/GitLab and click 'test' on the Web Hook you set up.
+Or you can try simply pushing a chance to your repo.